alioso/d8-front-end-development/adding_jquery_to_drupal_and_understanding_the_basic_syntax.md

 });
 ```

 Let's remember that while jQuery can leverage a lot of front end issues, modifying the DOM has its drawbacks and should not be a replacement for proper css theming.
+Always try to see if your problem can be addressed with a template change, preprocess or simply with CSS.